Buying real estate in Congo-Kinshasa?

 What are other closing costs in DR Congo in 2026?

-The main closing cost categories in DR Congo include notary or legal drafting fees (often 1% to 2% of property value), survey and cadastral verification costs (500 to 2,000 USD or 450 to 1,800 EUR), document legalization and certified copies (100 to 500 USD or 90 to 450 EUR), and real estate agent commissions (typically 3% to 5%, often paid by the seller but sometimes negotiated).
+The main closing cost categories in DR Congo include notary and legal drafting fees (typically around 1% to 2% of the transaction value), survey and cadastral verification costs, document legalization and certified copy fees, and real estate agent commissions that typically run 3% to 5% of the sale price, though these are sometimes split between buyer and seller depending on the negotiation.

 Are there hidden fees foreigners miss in DR Congo right now?

-After purchase, foreign property owners in DR Congo often underestimate ongoing annual costs like property taxes (which vary by location), building maintenance and security expenses (especially in Kinshasa), and utility connection or upgrade fees, which together can run 1,000 to 5,000 USD (900 to 4,500 EUR) per year depending on the property.
+After purchase, property owners in DR Congo often underestimate the ongoing annual costs of maintenance and security staffing for residential compounds, routine administrative renewals for concession documents, and utility connection fees, which together can add $2,000 to $5,000 per year (roughly 560,000 to 1,400,000 CDF or 1,800 to 4,600 euros) depending on the property size and location.

 Getting surprised by hidden fees is one of the pitfalls people face when buying real estate in Congo-Kinshasa.